choijangwook/rain-deep-sleep/about.md

 ---
-title: About
+title: About Rain Deep Sleep
 ---

-# About Rain Deep Sleep
+# About

-This site provides relaxing rain sounds for sleep, focus, and meditation.
+This site provides calming rain sounds for:

-We aim to help people:
-- Sleep better
-- Reduce stress
-- Improve focus
+- Deep sleep
+- Focus and study
+- Relaxation and meditation